sevenc-nanashi/pjsekai-overlay/README.md

 > [!CAUTION]
 > **for English users:**\
 > This tool is only for Japanese users (as AviUtl is only available in Japanese).\
-> Please do not use this tool, **DO NOT open issues, or request help in Sonolus / Chart Cyanvas Discord servers**.
+> Use at your own risk, **DO NOT open issues, nor request help in Sonolus / Chart Cyanvas Discord servers**.

 ## 必須事項